yabje/scoresaber-wiki/wiki/beginners-guide.md

 ---

-You can also click on an **individual Score**, via the Button at the right side to see more information about the score, such as:
+You can also click on an **individual Score**, via the button at the right side to see more information about the score, such as:

 ![Score_info](~@images/beginners-guide/ScoreSaber_3.png)

 ---

-On the **Top right of the newly opened Window**, you can also **open the Users Profile**, indicated by the "Businesscard icon":
+On the **Top right of the newly opened Window**, you can also **open the Users Profile**, indicated by the card icon:

 ![Profile](~@images/beginners-guide/ScoreSaber_4.png)